|

 imprisonment" which usually meant a relatively short term in jail (10 to

 12 years being normal).
-In this situation it is not difficult to understand why,
+In this situation it is not difficult to understand

-prison whilst that person had to die, for an apparently similar crime.
+years in prison whilst that person had to die, for an apparently similar crime.

 Then there was the question of sanity.
 From 1843 the M'Naughten rules prohibited the execution of prisoners who were genuinely insane and did not understand the nature of their act or if they did, did not realise it was wrong.
 This sensible definition of insanity was progressively stretched by the courts and by the Home Office.
 From 1884 the Criminal Lunatics Act allowed for every condemned prisoner to be examined by prison psychiatrists where there were doubts as to their sanity.
 The psychiatrists reported secretly, to the Home Secretary and if the prisoner was found to be not wholly sane, they were normally reprieved irrespective of the nature of the crime or their sanity at the time of committing it!
 Bear in mind that all of those reprieved on this basis, and there were many, had either not pleaded insanity at their trial or else had not had their plea accepted by the court.
 One is left to draw one's own conclusions.

-Executions had become decidedly unpopular
+Executions had become decidedly

-less than 10 executions in 65 years.
+had less than 10 executions in 65 years.
 Only Pentonville and Wandsworth in

-abolition on the murder rate.
+The effects of abolition on the murder rate.

 According to the Home Office Report (Murder 1957-1968) the murder rate in